neri/poe/README.md

 # codename TOE

-A hobby OS written in Rust, one version of which is about 20,000 lines of code and supports multitasking, windows, WebAssembly runtime, and simple applications.
+A hobby operating system written in Rust that supports WebAssembly.

 ## Features

-* A hobby OS written in Rust
+* A hobby operating system written in Rust
 * Not a POSIX clone system
-* Support for WebAssembly
+* Supports applications in WebAssembly format
 * TOE does not support any features of the MMU to protect the system

 ## Requirements